jerrymhuang/jerrymhuang/README.md

 Currently a PhD candidate in Architectural Sciences and MS candidate in Cognitive Science at Rensselaer Polytechnic Institute.

-My interest include Bayesian Machine Learning, Computational Cognitive Modeling, Virtual Reality, Architecture, and Acoustics.
+Interested in Bayesian Machine Learning, Computational Cognitive Modeling, Virtual Reality, Architecture, and Acoustics.

 Making cool things for immersive rooms of all kinds at [Iris](https://github.com/iris-collective) and the [CRAIVE-Lab](https://github.com/craive-lab).